asrajavel/Interview-Prep/README.md

 - Talk, Talk, Talk - You can improve on it by giving mock interviews.
 - Make it fun.
 After all, it's boring for the interviewer as well to sit for an hour.
 - You can talk about similar problems, similar algos you have seen/used.
 - Talk like you are explaining to a friend.

-- Keep in mind - Nobody can clear every single interview round they give.
+>Keep in mind - Nobody can clear every single interview round they give.
 Learn from the mistakes and move on.

-Sry for so many questions :sweat_smile:, I joined recently, so still trying to get
+## My stats - 2024 job switch
+These stats do not include the time spent on books in the starting of the Preparation section.

+Years of Exp: 7.5
+Previous company: Flipkart

+- 3 months of preparation.
+Then 1.5 months of giving interviews.
+- Did not study much when giving interviews, mostly revisions and checking questions that went wrong in the interviews.
+- Total hours studied: 191 hours.
+  - 191/90 = 2.12 hours per day on an average.
+- Total Leetcode questions solved: 100
+- Books read:
+  - Designing Data Intensive Applications
+  - System design interview: An insider's guide - Volume 1
+- Offers from companies for Senior Software Engineer role:
+  - Thoughtspot
+  - Tesco
+  - Salesforce
+  - PhonePe
+  - Uber
+- Failed interviews:
+  - Google